Siege of Orléans (1428–1429): Surrender proposal

-In March, John of Dunois made what he hoped was an irresistible offer to Philip III of Burgundy, offering to turn Orléans over to him, to hold as a neutral territory on behalf of his captive half-brother Charles, Duke of Orléans.
+In March, John of Dunois made what he hoped was an irresistible offer to Philip III of Burgundy, offering to turn Orléans over to him, to hold as a neutral territory on behalf of his captive half-brother Charles I, Duke of Orléans.
 A group of nobles and bourgeois from the city went to Philip to try to make him persuade the Duke of Bedford to lift the siege so that Orléans could surrender to Burgundy instead.
 The specific terms of the offer made are outlined in the letter by a contemporary merchant.
 Burgundy would be able to appoint the city's governors on behalf of the Duke of Orléans, half the city's taxes would go to the English, the other half would go for the ransom of the imprisoned duke.
 A contribution of 10,000 gold crowns was to be made to Bedford for war expenses, and the English would gain military access through Orléans, all in return for lifting the siege and handing the city to the Burgundians.

 The agreement would have given the English the chance to pass through Orléans and strike into Bourges, the administrative capital of the Dauphin, which had been the primary motivator for the siege itself.
 Burgundy hurried to Paris in early April to persuade the English regent John of Bedford to take the offer.
 But Bedford, certain Orléans was on the verge of falling, refused to surrender his prize.
 The disappointed Philip withdrew his Burgundian auxiliaries from the English siege in a huff.
 The Burgundian contingent left on 17 April 1429, which left the English with an extremely small army to prosecute the siege.
 The decision proved to be a lost opportunity, and a terrible mistake in the long run for the English.